joaquintorres21/structures/README.md

 # Structures

-This library contains an implementation of various data structures for C.
+This library contains a simple implementation of various data structures for C.

 ## Linked lists